How to Fix Lazy or Seized Pistons in SRAM Brakes: A Guide to Phenolic Pistons and DOT Fluid Maintenance | Gorilla Brakes

 Preventing Future Issues: Maintenance Tips for SRAM Brakes

-Following these steps will help you avoid lazy or seized pistons, keeping your SRAM brakes running smoothly.
+Following these maintenance steps will help prevent lazy or seized pistons and keep your SRAM brakes performing smoothly.

 FAQs: Lazy and Seized Pistons in SRAM Brakes

-A: The most common causes are contamination or fluid degradation.
-Clean the pistons and bleed the brake system to resolve the issue.
+A: The main causes are contamination or fluid degradation.
+Clean the pistons and perform a fluid bleed.

-Q: How often should I change the DOT fluid in my SRAM brakes?
+Q: How often should I change the DOT fluid?

-Q: Can an overfilled brake system cause the pistons to seize?
+Q: Can an overfilled brake system cause pistons to seize?

-Q: Are phenolic pistons more prone to seizing than metal pistons?
+Q: Are phenolic pistons more prone to seizing than metal ones?

-A: You’ll need isopropyl alcohol and a clean cloth to clean the pistons.
-For more precise work, use the Park Tool PP-1.2 Hydraulic Brake Piston Press and a reliable bleed kit like the Park Tool BKD-1.2 Bleed Kit.
+A: Use isopropyl alcohol and a clean cloth.
+For precision, use the Park Tool PP-1.2 Piston Press and Park Tool BKD-1.2 Bleed Kit.

 Final Thoughts

-When it's time to replace your brake pads after bleeding, be sure to check out our Enduro Pro Collection for high-performance pads designed for various riding conditions.
+When it’s time to replace pads after servicing, explore our Enduro Pro Collection for high-performance upgrades built for every riding condition.

-At Gorilla Brakes, we’re committed to helping you maintain your bike’s brakes with the best products and tools.
-Explore our Disc Brake Pads and Tools collection today!
+At Gorilla Brakes, we’re dedicated to helping you achieve safe, precise braking with the best pads and tools.
+Browse our Disc Brake Pads and Tools today and keep your brakes performing at their best.